 Once the application was completed, it must have been either:

 Selected applicants were placed on the waiting list by date and time the application was received.

 For more information, visit the HSMM Section 8 Mainstream Voucher Program page, or the HSMM website.

-As of the most recent VMS report, Housing Services Mid Michigan manages 0 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Housing Services Mid Michigan manages 0 active Housing Choice Vouchers.